igomezv/simplemc_tests/README.md

 In this current repository I do some personal tests and experiments before contributing to the original source.

 Any question or suggestion please contact me.

+TO DO:

+- Summary to MCMC